 Though you try to get as many jobs as possible, you don't get contracted to move more than 25 containers per week.
 After you pay for all your expenses, you're taking home around \$500 a week, which is barely enough to cover your rent and basic living expenses.
 Lately you've been wheezing and coughing a lot while sitting in your truck.
-You got diagnosed with asthma about a year ago, but you can't afford the medicines since you don't afford to get sick, since you know you won't get paid for the days you miss work.
+You got diagnosed with asthma about a year ago, but you can't afford the medicines since you don't make enough to pay for health insurance.
+You also can't afford to get sick, since you know you won't get paid for the days you miss work.
 You think that if the port requires truck drivers to become employees, then these companies would hire you and pay for health insurance and sick days.
 You just want a regular, reliable workload, a job with benefits, and good take home pay.